yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-master.md

 The number of shards per YB-TServer for each YCQL table when a user table is created.

 Default: `-1` (server internally sets default value).
 For servers with two or less CPU cores, then the default value is `4`.
 For four or more CPU cores, the default value is `8`.
-If set using `yb-ctl` or `yb-docker-ctl`, then the default value is `2`.
+Local cluster installations like `yb-ctl` and `yb-docker-ctl` use a value of `2` for this gflag.

 ##### --ysql_num_shards_per_tserver